Syrian aircraft strike Aleppo, rebels claim successes

 Rebel fighters, patrolling parts of Aleppo in pick-up trucks flying green-white-and-black "independence" flags, face a daunting task in taking on the well-equipped Syrian army, even if the loyalty of some of its troops is in doubt.

-Armed with Kalashnikov assault rifles, machineguns and rocket-propelled grenades they are up against a military that can deploy fighter jets, helicopter gunships, tanks, armoured fighting vehicles, artillery and mortars.
+Armed with Kalashnikov assault rifles, machineguns and rocket-propelled grenades they are up against a military that can deploy fighter jets, helicopter gunships, tanks, armored fighting vehicles, artillery and mortars.

-The most powerful military in the region, NATO member Turkey, has been moving armoured columns towards the border, although it has given no indication they will cross over.
+The most powerful military in the region, NATO member Turkey, has been moving armored columns towards the border, although it has given no indication they will cross over.

 Turkish Prime Minister Tayyip Erdogan, once a friend of Assad, has become among his most vocal opponents.
 Erdogan spoke by phone to U.S. President Barack Obama on Tuesday.